kamran034/college_recommendation_system-for-student/README.md

-College_recommendation_system for student is a web application build in python django framework
+The college recommendation system for students is a web application developed using the Python Django framework